 Therefore, valuable collections will have a longer lifespan and thus enables increased access to patrons when storage for artwork is properly done.

 Preparing art for storage

 The key to determining how to store artwork always begins with proper preparation.
 Storage experts agree it goes a long way to prevent permanent damage and integrity loss.
 This is especially relevant since presenting pieces on long-term display can cause the paint to crack or fade and the frame to deteriorate.
 So, set aside a few minutes to read through these simple steps to preserve collections.

-- Find and select a storage area with foot traffic and does not have a lot of light.
+- Find and select a storage area with foot traffic that does not have a lot of light.

 - Use a clean microfiber cloth or dry soft paintbrush to remove dust from all the artwork going into long-term storage.